chew-z/InstaAppEngine/README.md

 ## What's interesting about it?

-- I am using [goinsta](https://github.com/ahmdrz/goinsta) - good but it has it's limitations as Import/Export operations are hardcoded for storing session in file - not possible with Lambda.
-So my login() function is storing Instagram object in cache instead.
+- I am using [goinsta](https://github.com/ahmdrz/goinsta) - good but it has it's limitations as Import/Export operations are hardcoded for storing session in file - ~~not possible with Lambda~~(and I have adapted that in half an hour from AWS Lambda code).
+- So my login() function is storing Instagram object in cache instead.
+Simple wise programmer memcache sort of.
 -